Several thousand rally in Paris anti-racism protest

 “I’ve been insulted, hit even.
 But the police aren’t all the same,” he told Reuters TV, identifying himself as Karim.
 “Unfortunately, this minority is hurting the police.”

-Far-right activists unfurled a banner reading “Justice for the victims of anti-white racism” from the rooftop of a building overlooking Place de la Republique.
+Far-right activists unfurled a banner with the words “anti-white racism” from the rooftop of a building overlooking the protest.
+Residents emerged onto their balconies and ripped it up using with knives and scissors, to cheers from below.

-Protests took place in other countries on Saturday, including in several Australian cities, Taipei, Zurich and London. [nL4N2DQ04U][nL4N2DQ05G][nL8N2DQ08N]
+Protests took place in other countries on Saturday, including in several Australian cities, Taipei, Zurich and London.

 Reporting by Christian Lowe; Writing by Richard Lough; Editing by Frances Kerry